 The GEAR, The SPACE, The VIBE & The SOUND.

-Our State of the art facility is located in Hallam, Melbourne, Australia.
+Pony Music's State of the Art Recording Studio facility is located in Hallam, Melbourne, Australia.

 THE GEAR = The Best of Both Worlds - Analog front end into ProTools through awesome Microphone Preamps, Microphones and Analog to Digital Converters.
 All the classic gear to get you the best sound.